gitlabhq/gitlabhq/doc/user/project/repository/gpg_signed_commits/index.md

    Your selection?
 1
    ```

 1. The next question is key length.
-We recommend to choose the highest value
+We recommend you choose `4096`:
-   which is `4096`:

    ```
    RSA keys may be between 1024 and 4096 bits long.